JRShephard/Songs-of-the-Early-to-Mid-Nineteenth-Century/pages/about_the_collection.md

 ## Metadata Citations

 The metadata fields for this collection are listed below with their respective controlled vocabularies.
-For more information on the metadata of this collection, please see the Metadata Application Profile.
+For more information on this collection's metadata, please see the Metadata Application Profile.

 * Format: [IANA Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml)
 * Title